-How much is in there: for optimum production processes and maximum resource efficiency, precise, continuous control of level, volume or mass in storage or process tanks is essential.
-We have the most suitable level measurement technology for every medium, every tank type, and every application, whether hydrostatic, potentiometric, via weight measurement, radar or by differential pressure.
+For achieving the best production processes and highest resource efficiency, it is imperative to have accurate and continuous monitoring of the level, volume, or mass in storage or process tanks.
+We offer the most appropriate level measurement technology for all types of tanks, media, and applications, including hydrostatic, potentiometric, weight measurement, radar and differential pressure.

-With a whole range of different pressure sensors, the most diverse requirements of hygienic applications for dairies, breweries, the beverage and food industries can be covered.
-For the particularly high requirements of the life science industry, many models also exist in a special pharmaceutical version.
+Our wide range of pressure sensors meets the diverse needs of sanitary applications in industries such as dairies, breweries, food, and beverage.
+Additionally, for the particularly high requirements of the life science industry, we have many models designed specifically in a special pharmaceutical version.

 The NSL measuring system is the core technology from which a comprehensive range of sensor variants is derived.
 This means that there are virtually no limits to the variety of applications:

 - NSL-F: Level sensor with integrated electronics and programming display

 - NSL-FR: Remote version with separate electronics, ideal for installation in difficult-to-access locations or in the event of strong vibrations at the process